ceaz-sec/ceaz-sec/README.md

 - Auditing browser extensions for data exfiltration, supply chain risk, and Shadow AI exposure
 - Building detection that creates a helpful signal instead of noise
 - Applying Zero Trust and IAM principles to reduce implicit trust in modern environments
-- Documenting findings in ways that are actionable, not just alarming

-Think:
-**security engineer + browser attack surface + identity-aware defense**.

 ---